-Situated along the Kansas River in northeast Kansas, Topeka is the capitol city of Kansas and the county seat of Shawnee County.
-Having long been the home of the Kanza Indians, the name “Topeka,” means “to dig good potatoes” in the languages of the Kanza and the Ioway.
-The potato referred to is the prairie potato, a perennial herb which was an important food for many Native Americans.
+Situated along the Kansas River in northeast Kansas, Topeka is the capital city of Kansas and the county seat of Shawnee County.
+Having long been the home of the Kanza Indians, the name “Topeka” means “to dig good potatoes” in the languages of the Kanza and the Ioway.
+The potato is referred to as the prairie potato, a perennial herb that was an important food for many Native Americans.

 In October 1854, Cyrus K. Holliday, a young Pennsylvanian, arrived at Lawrence, and the following month, in company with Dr. Charles Robinson, agent of the New England Emigrant Aid Society, proceeded up the valley of the Kansas River to locate Free-State townsites for the fast coming Eastern emigrants.
 Among others, the present site of Topeka was selected as one especially desirable.